Claremont (Tas.)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Claremont has 64 active public transport stops, serving a mix of bus routes.
-These stops are served by 120 individual routes, facilitating 7,304 weekly passenger trips in total.
-Transport accessibility is rated as excellent, with residents typically located 196 meters from the nearest stop.
-Most residents commute outward due to Claremont's primarily residential nature.
-Car remains the dominant mode of transport at 90%, while bus usage accounts for 6%.
+Claremont has 64 active public transport stops, all of which are bus stops.
+These stops are served by 120 different routes that collectively facilitate 7,304 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 196 meters from the nearest stop.
+As a predominantly residential area, most residents commute outward.
+Cars remain the primary mode of transportation, used by 90% of residents, while buses are used by 6%.
 On average, there are 1.3 vehicles per dwelling.

-According to the 2021 Census, a relatively low 5.1% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,043 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.
+According to the 2021 Census, only 5.1% of residents work from home, which may be due to COVID-19 conditions.
+The service frequency across all routes averages 1,043 trips per day, equating to approximately 114 weekly trips per individual stop.

 Frequently Asked Questions - Transport